qdrant/landing_page/qdrant-landing/content/blog/navigating-the-complexities-of-vector-search-practical-insights-from-diverse-projects-in-image-search-and-rag-noé-achache-vector-space-talk-008.md

 title: "Navigating the Complexities of Vector Search: Practical Insights from Diverse Projects in Image Search and RAG - Noé Achache | Vector Space Talks"
 slug: vector-space-talk-008
-short_description: Noe Acache discusses their projects in image search and RAG and its complexities.
+short_description: Noé Achache discusses their projects in image search and RAG and its complexities.
-description: Noe Acache shares insights on vector search complexities, discussing projects on image matching, document retrieval, and handling sensitive medical data with practical solutions and industry challenges.
+description: Noé Achache shares insights on vector search complexities, discussing projects on image matching, document retrieval, and handling sensitive medical data with practical solutions and industry challenges.
 preview_image: /blog/from_cms/noé-achache.png